NikkiCS-AI/Navya_CW2025/README.md

 ## • Compilation Instructions:

 ## • Implemented and Working Properly:
-Backgrpund music and sound effects integrated into the game using Audio Manager class.
+Background music and sound effects integrated into the game using Audio Manager class.
 Pause and resume functionality added to the game.
 Score display bug fixed to accurately reflect the player's score.
 Preview panel added to the GUI for to allow users to see upcoming the next brick.